amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 Lets tackle each of these separately.

 #### GRAPH
-Graph is the superset that contains all the operations, placeholders and variables.
+Graph is the superset container that contains all the operations, placeholders and variables.
 To make things simple, we will store all operations, placeholders and variables as separate lists in the graph object.
 The python code for this is very simple and straight forward.

 ```
 class Graph():